FDio/csit/docs/report/introduction/general_notes.rst

 #. **LXC and Docker Containers VPP memif - Performance** - VPP memif
    virtual interface tests interconnect multiple VPP instances running in containers.
-VPP vswitch instance runs in bare-metal user-mode handling Intel x520 NIC 10GbE interfaces and connecting over memif (Master side) virtual interfaces to more instances of VPP running in LXC or in Docker Containers, both with memif virtual interfaces (Slave side).
+VPP vswitch instance runs in bare-metal user-mode handling Intel x520 NIC 10GbE, Intel x710 NIC 10GbE, Intel xl710 NIC 40GbE interfaces and connecting over memif (Slave side) virtual interfaces to more instances of VPP running in LXC or in Docker Containers, both with memif virtual interfaces (Master side).
 Tested across a range of multi-thread and multi-core configurations.
 TRex is used as a traffic generator.

 #. **Container Topologies Orchestrated by K8s - Performance** - CSIT Container
    topologies connected over the memif virtual interface (shared memory interface).
-For these tests VPP vswitch instance runs in a Docker Container handling Intel x520 NIC 10GbE interfaces and connecting over memif (Master side) virtual interfaces to more instances of VPP running in Docker Containers with memif virtual interfaces (Slave side).
+For these tests VPP vswitch instance runs in a Docker Container handling Intel x520 NIC 10GbE, Intel x710 NIC 10GbE interfaces and connecting over memif virtual interfaces to more instances of VPP running in Docker Containers with memif virtual interfaces.
 All containers are orchestrated by Kubernetes, with `Ligato <https://github.com/ligato>`_ for container networking.
 TRex is used as a traffic generator.